-The sub-fund integrates the following environmental and social criteria into the investment process:
+In the investment process, the sub-fund applies the following environmental and social considerations:

-1. For direct investments:
+- 1. For direct lines investments: - a.
+Exclusion of investments on the basis of the exclusion criteria that apply to the subfund.
+The exclusion criteria are as follows shares and bonds issued by companies directly or indirectly involved in controversial weapons, bonds issued by countries under an EU arms embargo, shares and bonds issued by companies deriving more than 10% of their revenues from the extraction of thermal coal or the production of electricity from thermal coal (>10% of their revenues), shares and bonds issued by companies which are in non-compliance with the principles of the UN Global Compact, where engagement is not or no longer possible with the company.

-- a.
-Exclusion of investments on the basis of the exclusion criteria that apply to the sub-fund.
-The exclusion criteria are as follows shares and bonds issued by companies directly or indirectly involved in controversial weapons, bonds issued by countries under an EU arms embargo, shares and bonds issued by companies deriving more than 10% of their revenues from the extraction of thermal coal or the production of electricity from thermal coal (>10% of their revenues), shares and bonds issued by companies which are in noncompliance with the principles of the UN Global Compact, where engagement is not or no longer possible with the company. - b.
+- b.
 Exclusion of investments as part of the portfolio construction process requirements that apply to the sub-fund.
 The Designated Portfolio Manager has developed additional criteria for investments with ESG factors in the portfolio construction process, applying to all direct lines: - Product and service sustainability score greater than or equal to 3 (internal methodology) - Severe controversy level less than or equal to 3 (score established by an external data provider, scale from 0 to 5, 5 being severe controversies) - Most material ESG score: equal to or greater than 2 (internal methodology establishing the most material ESG factors by industry, scale of 0 to 5, with zero representing very severe risk) - Limitation of investments in companies with revenues above a predefined threshold in activities (products and services) deemed controversial by the manager - c.
 Dialogue with companies as part of the policy of engagement on environmental and social issues.
 In order to have a greater impact, the Designated Portfolio Manager has established a partnership with an external provider specialised in engagement.
 This partner pays special attention to companies that are in violation of the UNGC or that are involved in severe controversies.
-In parallel, the Designated Portfolio Manager also engages with fund managers. - d.
-Proxy voting at shareholder meetings, including on environmental and social issues.
-For more information, please see the link to the website in the last section of this document.
+In parallel, the Designated Portfolio Manager also engages with fund managers.